 Chiricahua National Monument

 Rumor has it Chiricahua (pronounced “cheery-cah-wah”) National Monument is slated to become a new national park.
 I suggest you visit before that happens.
-Once designated a national park, the crowds will no doubt dramatically increase, and the intimate feel of this monument diminish.
+Once designated a national park, the crowds will no doubt dramatically increase, and the intimate feel of this monument may be diminished.

 I fell in love with Chiricahua.
 There’s something really special about it.
 The Apache Indians think so, too.
 These mountains are part of their treasured homeland.
 This is Geronimo country, and it inspired me to write my poem Apache Love.